Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: SCFL: Generalization Gap based Convergence Analysis and Resource Allocation

 \section{SCFL: Generalization Gap based Convergence Analysis and Resource Allocation}

-In this section, we first investigate how the sampling process affects the FL training performance (i.e., how the sampling affects the overfitting).
-Next, based on the investigated data sampling constraint, we formulate a sample-driven optimization problem to minimize the network energy consumption while maintaining the FL performance.
+In this section, we first investigate how the sampling process affects the FCL training performance (i.e., how the sampling affects the overfitting). {Accordingly, we propose a sample-driven optimization framework designed to minimize network energy consumption while mitigating the effects of long-tailed learning and data shortages in FCL.}